openebs/website/docs/main/user-guides/replicated-storage-user-guide/additional-information/legacy-upgrade.md

 ```

 :::info
-In the above command, add the previously installed replicated engine's version in the format v1.x.x
+In the above command, add the previously installed Replicated Storage's version in the format v1.x.x
 :::

 2. Once all the above components have been successfully removed, fetch the latest helm chart from [Mayastor-extension repo](https://github.com/openebs/mayastor-extensions) and save it to a file, say `helm_templates.yaml`.
 To do so, execute: